Alebrijes by Pedro Linares- The Heart of Mexican Folk Art

 Alebrijes originated in 1936 from Mexico, and the first papercraft called Alebrijes attribute to Pedro Linares, a Mexican artist.
 Pedro Linares specialized in making carnival masks, "Judas" figures, and pinatas, and he used to sell them in La Merced and other markets.

 Linares work as a Papier-mâché artist was excellent.
 Diego Rivera and Frida Kahlo collected his creations, before even he created the first Alebrijes.

 Diego Rivera and Frida Kahlo with a creation by Pedro Linares.

-What are / What is the Meaning of Alebrijes?
+What are the Origins of Alebrijes?